layer-software/frontend-engineer-test-instructions/README.md

 - We will appreciate additional information about the problems and potential solutions for future cases
     - when many users work on the same document simultaneously,
     - when the document becomes very large,
-    - when you add more formatting options like italics, font properties, embedded images, tables etc.
+    - when you add more formatting options like italics and font properties, or objects like embedded images, tables etc.